-Today, companies are attempting to stay relevant and keep their systems secure and compliant in as many ways as possible.
+Organizations in many industries, especially the life sciences industry, are required to stay up-to-date and keep their systems secure and compliant in as many ways as possible.
 As more people experience the world remotely and handle things via digital document transmission, it becomes so much easier for people to transact business around the world.
 However, that also puts a lot more risk on companies in the life sciences and biotech industries that are dealing with all of these new electronic protocols and signature requirements if these companies want their electronic records and electronic signatures to be considered for validation in compliance with 21 CFR Part 11.

 Digital Signature Requirements